How to Read an SEO Audit Report and Prioritize Fixes

 Redirect issues

 Redirects tell Google that a URL has moved.
-A single redirect from an old URL to a new one is normal and carries minimal cost.
-A redirect chain, where URL A redirects to URL B which redirects to URL C, wastes crawl resources and dilutes link equity.
-Every unnecessary step in a chain should be removed so redirects point directly to the final destination.
+A direct redirect from an old URL to the most relevant new URL is normal.
+A chain, where URL A redirects to URL B and then to URL C, slows crawling and creates more points of failure.
+Remove unnecessary steps so each old address points directly to the final destination.

 XML sitemap and robots.txt